eZmaxinc/eZmax-SDK-go/docs/EzsignfolderRequest.md

 NewEzsignfolderRequestWithDefaults instantiates a new EzsignfolderRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPkiEzsignfolderID

+`func (o *EzsignfolderRequest) GetPkiEzsignfolderID() int32`

+GetPkiEzsignfolderID returns the PkiEzsignfolderID field if non-nil, zero value otherwise.

+### GetPkiEzsignfolderIDOk

+`func (o *EzsignfolderRequest) GetPkiEzsignfolderIDOk() (*int32, bool)`

+GetPkiEzsignfolderIDOk returns a tuple with the PkiEzsignfolderID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPkiEzsignfolderID

+`func (o *EzsignfolderRequest) SetPkiEzsignfolderID(v int32)`

+SetPkiEzsignfolderID sets PkiEzsignfolderID field to given value.

+### HasPkiEzsignfolderID

+`func (o *EzsignfolderRequest) HasPkiEzsignfolderID() bool`

+HasPkiEzsignfolderID returns a boolean if a field has been set.

 ### GetFkiEzsignfoldertypeID